 (Beef & pork) & potato

 |*Corn & Cream||Corn cream korokke|

 |*Crabmeat & Cream||Kani cream korokke|

-In this recipe, you can choose from ground meat (beef, pork, or the mix), sweet corn, or vegetable mix, besides you can stuff cheese inside.
+In this recipe, you can choose from ground meat (beef, pork, or the mix), sweet corn, or vegetable mix, and you can stuff cheese inside.

 Although fried potato cakes have simple recipes, Japanese korokke can be a little more complex with some cooking tips to avoid exploding in oil.

 To make Japanese korokke from scratch, I recommend setting 2 days-the preparation day and the cooking day, otherwise, you may have to dedicate your whole day to making these potato cakes!